LightningAlex/TPC/Documentation/Abilities.md

 ### Ability Stamina Cost
 **Type:** Float;

 **Usage:** Reduces the stamina of the character using this ability by the amount stored in this variable.

-If the character doesn't have enough stamina, the ability isn't usable;
->NOTE: This might be changed so the character can use the ability if they don't have enough stamina - using the ability will simply take away all remaining stamina (like in Dark Souls).
-Best to code in both scenarios and expose the option of which one to use in developer settings.
+### Ability Stamina Cost Behavior
+**Type:** EAbilityStaminaBehavior

+**Usage:** This enum can have the following values: `RequiredAmount`, `DrainToZero`, `DrainBelowZero`.
+If the value is `RequiredAmount`, it means that the ability won't be usable if the character doesn't have at least the same amount of stamina as `AbilityStaminaCost`.
+If the value is `DrainToZero`, it means the ability will be usable as long as the character has more than 0 stamina.
+If the character has more than 0, but less than `AbilityStaminaCost`, the ability will be usable, and it will set the character's stamina to 0.
+If the value is `DrainBelowZero`, the ability will be usable as long as the character has more than 0 stamina.
+If the character has more than 0, but less than `AbilityStaminaCost`, the ability will be usable, and it will set the character's stamina below 0 (Current - Cost).
+This means that the time for the stamina to recover to above 0 will be longer.

 ### Movement Speed Multiplier
 **Type:** Float;